MohammadKeshtegar/pitpac/README.md

 Just run

 ```
-pip install -r required.txt
+pip install -r requirements.txt
 ```

 And this should install all the nessecary packages for you.

 _Notes_:
+1 - For extracting text from image, i used pytesseract packges which is an OCR tool for recongnizing and reading text in images.
+Besides this package you need to install tesseract it self in your machine, so then you can use this package in your app.

-If you ran it the via terminal and faced these errors
+2 - If you ran it the via terminal and faced these errors

 ```
 QFont::fromString: Invalid description 'Fira Sans,10,-1,5,400,0,0,0,0,0,0,0,0,0,0,1'